Skip to main content

 24%

-This gap represents time often spent during prime working years, contributing to reduced productivity and financial strain for individuals, families, and the economy.
+Women spend 24% more time in poor health than men.
+This gap often falls during prime working years, contributing to reduced productivity and financial strain for individuals, families, and the economy.

 $37B

-Investing in women’s health could add more than $37 billion to Canada’s GDP every year by 2040 — while improving quality of life for millions of women across the country.
+$37 billion annual GDP gain possible by 2040.
+Investing in women's health could add more than $37 billion to Canada's GDP every year by 2040 — while improving quality of life for millions of women across the country.

 75%

-Three-quarters of the women’s health gap’s economic toll is linked to lower workforce participation and productivity between the ages of 20 and 70.
+75% of the economic impact occurs during working years.
+Three-quarters of the women's health gap's economic toll is linked to lower workforce participation and productivity between the ages of 20 and 70.

 Dive into the data